Guidance for health care providers, long-term care homes, retirement homes, and other congregate living settings (COVID-19)

 For a complete list of resources to support planning and implementation of a COVID-19 vaccination, please review our COVID-19 Vaccine Clinic Communications in a Box.

-Long-term care homes must have a plan for and use, to the extent possible, staff and resident cohorting as part of their approach to preparedness, as well as to prevent the spread of COVID-19 once identified in the home.
-For more information on cohorting, please see the Frequently Asked Questions section below or consult the following Public Health Ontario resources:
+Long-term care homes, retirement homes, and other congregate living settings must take all reasonable steps to mitigate COVID-19 and follow ministry and sector specific guidance documents.
+This includes planning for and implementing, to the extent possible, staff and resident cohorting as part of their approach to preparedness, as well as to prevent the spread of COVID-19 once identified in the home.
+For more information on cohorting and outbreak management, please consult the following resources:

 - Cohorting During an Outbreak of COVID-19 in Long-Term Care Homes

 - Public Health Ontario: Cohorting in Outbreaks in Congregate Living Settings guidance document